GiuseppeRotondo03/Project_V/README.md

 <hr>

 - Only 5 hours available, in one day
+- Make a big level by recycling a few assets
 - The level must not be flat, players must be able to climb on roofs of buildings / rocks / other to gain height advantage and make the game more complete, dynamic and immersive
 - Making it possible, in a single map, to be able to play both close-range rifles and long-range rifles, supporting the styles of both players
 - Realize the Design using Graybox and tools provided by Unreal Engine, no complex textures